jzhang538/FineSteer/README.md

 ## Train and evaluate FineSteer

-We will include the details soon.
+We will include the training and evaluation details soon.

 ## How to cite